 - Complex for beginners

 - Limited third-party integration

 - No mobile app

 - Less storage compared to rivals

 11. Fast Mail

-Minimalistic, simplistic, customizable and uber-capable, Fast Mail got all you need in spades.
+Minimalistic, simplistic, customizable, and uber-capable, Fast Mail has all you need in spades.
 Ad-free, its anti-spam filter can be tweaked just like you like it.
 As well, you can set it up so that important emails are always on top of the list where you can easily see them.

 12. Facebook (Discontinued)

-The service is available to all Facebook users and enables the sending and receiving of emails not only to your friends and fam on the social media site, but also to external email clients like Yahoo or Gmail.
-Could life be sweeter, or Facebook more alluring now that you know this?
+The service is available to all Facebook users and enables the sending and receiving of emails not only to your friends and family on the social media site, but also to external email clients like Yahoo or Gmail.
+Could life be sweeter, or is Facebook more alluring now that you know this?
 We think not.

 While Gmail still rules, a lot of alternatives are still out there offering nearly equal excellent services.
 If you are one of those earnestly desiring to kick Google out of your life, just want to shake things up, or feel like tasting new tech experiences, then do sign up for a few.
-They are free, fun and rad.
+They are free, fun, and rad.
 And best of all, I won’t rat on you to Gmail!